PokeTrails/PokeTrailsDocs/README.md

 ![Party Page](./Images/wireframes/wf_4_party.png)

+*Layout has been changed to be more in line with the other pages, placing the party component on the bottom and having the other main components share the space on the top.*

 ### Trail Menu Page

 ![Trail Menu Page](./Images/wireframes/wf_5_trails.png)

+*Extra trail option has been added called 'Wet Trail' to give even amount of trails and increase options for the users.*

 ### Trail Selection Page

 ![Trail Selection Page](./Images/wireframes/wf_6_trail_selection.png)

+*Components have been split into 2 sections, Party is not nested directly into the main trail data section.
+Eggs are not greyed out as user can select them, is applies to other pages with party component such as store.*

 ### Trail Selection Page Alt